 Earthworks supports the transition to a 100% renewable energy economy—one that no longer depends on fossil fuels—an essential shift, if we are to avert catastrophic climate change.
 Solar, wind power and battery technologies are competitive and growing rapidly, while their costs continue to fall.
 Yet, as with any transition, we must prepare for, and ensure against, unintended consequences.

-Renewable energy and electric vehicle production relies on minerals such as cobalt, nickel, lithium and copper.
-New research by the University of Technology Sydney’s Institute for Sustainable Futures shows that transitioning to a 100% renewable energy future may cause demand for these minerals to skyrocket.
+Renewable energy and battery production rely on minerals such as cobalt, nickel, lithium and copper.
+Research by the University of Technology Sydney’s Institute for Sustainable Futures (UTS-ISF) shows that demand for these minerals is skyrocketing.

-Extracting minerals already exacts significant costs on people and the environment, fueling human rights violations, massive water pollution and wildlife and forest destruction.
+Mineral extraction already brings devastating harm to people and the environment, fueling human rights violations, water pollution and wildlife and forest destruction.
+Metals mining is the leading industrial polluter in the United States, and contributes 10% of energy-related greenhouse gas emissions worldwide, according to the UN Environment Programme.
 Rising minerals demand means human and environmental costs of mineral extraction are likely to rise steeply as well.
-Metals mining is the leading industrial polluter in the United States, and contributes 10% of greenhouse gas emissions worldwide, according to the UN Environment Programme.

 We believe in humanity’s boundless capacity for innovation.
-We must ensure that renewable energy innovation accompanies innovation on a similar scale to change our mineral extraction and use to make ‘clean energy’ truly clean.
-We hope you will join us to collaboratively identify and pursue opportunities to accelerate the transition to a truly clean energy future.
+Renewable energy innovation must be accompanied by innovation in the way we extract and use minerals.
+Only then will clean energy be truly clean.
+We hope you will join us and our allies to collaboratively identify and pursue opportunities to accelerate the transition to a truly clean energy future.

-The UTS-ISF report Responsible Minerals Sourcing for Renewable Energy:
+The April 2019 UTS-ISF report Responsible Minerals Sourcing for Renewable Energy.

-Earthworks’ Making Clean Energy Clean, Just & Equitable:
+Earthworks’ Making Clean Energy Clean, Just & Equitable Position Statement: